 Technology really has made our life more simple and at times and I’m loving all the new home automation.
 I can press one button on my home theatre room setup and have the Philips Hue lights dim, the projector screen will come down, the outdoor window roller shutters will close and the sound system will turn on.

-One of my favorite purchases is our Homegear 100-inch automatic motorized projector screen.
+One of my favorite purchases is our Yodolla 100-inch automatic motorized projector screen.
 It has given us hundreds of hours of family fun movie nights.
-Its simple to operate and easy to set up.
+It’s simple to operate, easy to set up, and easy to repair when things go wrong.
+They are 1/2 the price of the popular Elite screens.

 The other day after we had finished watching a Blueray movie I pressed the button on the Logitech remote to retract the projector screen and just walked away.
 I came running back after I started to hear grinding noises.
 (This was the first time this had ever happened)